dmunglah/Biinformatics/README.md

-# Introduction to GitHub
+# Introduction to Control Flows
-Hello world Script was made and the script was mistakenly named as .py.